As an Amazon Associate I earn from qualifying purchases.

 Relax.
 I am here to tell you that lye can be your friend, especially when it comes to curing green olives.
-A good lye cured olive, I have discovered, is uniquely smooth and luscious in a way that brine or water-cured olives can never be.
+Good lye cured olives, I have discovered, are uniquely smooth and luscious in a way that brine or water-cured olives can never be.
 Done right, they can be <gasp!> even better than a brine-cured olive or an oil-cured olive.
 Seriously.

 Then I did some research.
 I’d seen all sorts of references to how the lye cure — actually a cure in water that had percolated through wood ashes, which are a source of lye — being used “since Roman times.”

 Many hours of searching later, I found that the Roman agricultural writer Rutilius Taurus Aemilianus Palladius is the source of this, in his De Re Rustica, written in the 300s.

 “Mix together a setier of passum, two handfuls of well-sifted cinders, a trickle of old wine and some cypress leaves.
 Pile all the olives in this mixture, saturate them with this paste in garnishing them with several layers, until you see it reach the edges of the containers.”